GENI-NSF/geni-tools/CONTRIBUTING.md

    - For example, a branch for Issue 123 might be named `tkt123-handlectrlc`.
  - Note that all `GENI-NSF` code is released under the [GENI Public License](LICENSE.txt) and should include that license.

-## Tracking Issues
-GCF / geni-tools has numerous existing tickets on [GitHub](https://github.com/GENI-NSF/geni-tools/issues).
-Look there first to see if the issue is known, or if there are comments on a suggested solution.

 ## Reporting Issues ##
  - Check [existing issues](https://github.com/GENI-NSF/geni-tools/issues) first to see if the issue has already been reported.
  - Review the general [GitHub guidlines on isssues](https://guides.github.com/features/issues/).